neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 ## v4.15.0

 ### Configuration: custom user agent string
-Developers sometimes use the user agent string to indentify the client in server-side and client-side source codes.
+Developers sometimes use the user agent string to identify the client in server-side and client-side source codes.
 Now, Neutralinojs lets app developers extend the default user agent string with a custom string via the `window.extendUserAgentWith` configuration property and the `--window-extend-user-agent-with=<string>` command-line option, as shown in the following example:
 ```js
 "window": {
   // ---